srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > ...
     > ```

-1. When the **Simulated Device** application runs, the **Terminal** will display the Console output from the app.
-Notice the x.509 certificate was loaded, the device was registered with the Device Provisioning Service, it was assigned to connect to the **AZ-220-HUB-{YOUR-ID}** IoT Hub, and the Device Twin Desired Properties are loaded.
+1. When the simulated device application runs, the **Terminal** will display the Console output from the app.
+Notice the x.509 certificate was loaded, the device was registered with the Device Provisioning Service, it was assigned to connect to the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub, and the device twin desired properties are loaded.

     ```text
     localmachine:LabFiles User$ dotnet run